What’s On

 Sound, Image, Ecology

-This exhibition explores the sensory experience of different bodies of water in fast-changing ecologies through sound, story, moving image, collage, performance, and mixed visual media.
+Exhibition exploring the sensory experience of different bodies of water in fast-changing ecologies through sound, story, moving image, collage, performance, and mixed visual media.

 Created by multidisciplinary artists Ellen Wiles and Arun Sood, the works explore various watery landscapes in the UK, from rivers and lakes in South West England to tidal islands in the Outer Hebrides, exploring themes of movement and memory, degradation and restoration, and human / more-than-human relationships.